aces/Loris/modules/imaging_uploader/test/TestPlan.md

     Check that an appropriate message is written in the Console Output (i.e. "`The PatientName read from the DICOM header does not start with MTL0002_222222_V01 from the mri_upload table`").
     [Manual Testing]
-19. First, set the config setting 'ImagingUploader auto launch' to 'Yes'.
+19. Set the config setting 'ImagingUploader auto launch' to 'Yes'.
 Then, edit your prod file (in
 	<LORIS MRI code dir>/dicom-archive/.loris-mri) and comment out the definition of the @db array.
 Once these operations
 	are done, upload any valid scan: check in the server processes manager that this fails with an error code of 4.
 	Now try to upload the scan again.
 When the system asks you if you want to overwrite the existing archive, answer 'Yes'.
 Check that this reupload fails with error code 4 (and not 2).
 	Related to Redmine#14093 and PR#3555.
 	[Manual Testing]
-20. First, set the config setting 'ImagingUploader auto launch' to 'No'.
+20. Set the config setting 'ImagingUploader auto launch' to 'No'.
 Upload an MRI archive that can successfully be uploaded.
 Check that the value of the Progress column for the uploaded archive is 'Not started'.
     [Manual Testing]
-21. First, set the config setting 'ImagingUploader auto launch' to 'Yes'.
+21. Set the config setting 'ImagingUploader auto launch' to 'Yes'.
 Upload an MRI archive that can successfully be uploaded and that will be processed successfully by the pipeline.
-Once the upload is finished, check that the value of the Progress column for the uploaded archive is 'In Progress...'
+Once the upload is finished and processing of the archive has begun, check that the value of the Progress column for the uploaded archive is 'In Progress...'.
+Click on the uploaded archive in the results table and select 'Detailed' in the combo box of the log panel.
+Check that an increasing serie of dots is displayed along with a rotating bar to indicate that the archive is being processed.
+Once processing is finished, reload the page and check that the value of the Progress column for the uploaded archive is 'Success (X out of Y)', where X is the number of MINC files successfully inserted and Y is the total number of MINC files created.
     [Manual Testing]
-22. First, set the config setting 'ImagingUploader auto launch' to 'Yes'.
-Upload an MRI archive that can successfully be uploaded and that will be processed successfully by the pipeline.
-Once the upload is finished, click on the uploaded archive in the results table and select 'Detailed' in the combo box of the log panel.
-Check that an increasing serie of dots is displayed along with a rotating bar to indicate the the archive is being processed.
-    [Manual Testing]
 23. Set the config setting 'ImagingUploader auto launch' to 'Yes'.
 Upload a file that can successfully be uploaded but that will fail the processing done by the MRI pipeline.
 After the upload succeeds, wait for the MRI pipeline to finish processing the archive and check that the Progress column is set to 'Failure'.
 Note down the text that is displayed in the log panel (Detailed view).
 Now change the config setting 'ImagingUploader auto launch' to 'No'.
-Upload the same file again. once the upload is finished, make sure that the detailed log messages seen earlier are gone and have been replaced by a message that indicates that processing of the archive has not begun yet.
+Upload the same file again. once the upload is finished, ensure that the detailed log messages seen earlier are gone and have been replaced by a message that indicates that processing of the archive has not begun yet.
     [Manual Testing]
 24. Set the config setting 'ImagingUploader auto launch' to 'Yes'.
 Change config setting MRICodePath so that its value is set to